DesignForgeLtd/dl-ionic/src/app/game/map/readme.txt

 4. World
   - stores information about the whole world's terrain (map)
+  - stores information about all monsters
   - determines if a position is reachable (used by: HeroPath)
-  - USED BY: MapComponent, Player and HeroPath
+  - USED BY: MapComponent, MapGfxComponent, Player and HeroPath